SondagesPro/LS-surveyChaining/README.md

 Current purpose is validation of survey by another person.

-* This plugin is compatible with 3.X version, and can be tested in 3.73 and 4.X version*
+* This plugin is compatible with 3.X version, and can be tested in 2.73 version*

 ## Installtion